jeaye/ncurses-rs/README.md

 **5.** [Pager & Syntax Highlighting](https://github.com/jeaye/ncurses-rs/blob/master/examples/ex_5.rs)

 ## Thanks
-Thanks for pnkfelix for his initial version of this library, [rust-curses](https://github.com/pnkfelix/rust-curses), from which ncurses-rs was able to blossom.
+Thanks to pnkfelix for his initial version of this library, [rust-curses](https://github.com/pnkfelix/rust-curses), from which ncurses-rs was able to blossom.